obsinto/Obsinto/README.md

 ## 👨‍💻 About Me

+- ✝️ Christian, living and working by faith principles
 - 🎯 Founder of **AgilyTech**, developing innovative SaaS solutions for public management
 - 💼 Specialized in building scalable applications with Laravel and PHP
 - 🌱 Currently mastering microservices architecture and cloud solutions
-- 🎮 Japanese RPG enthusiast and music lover (Rap, Indie Pop, Progressive Rock)
+- 🎵 Music enthusiast (Rap, Indie Pop, Progressive Rock)
 - 💡 Passionate about transforming public administration through technology
+- 🙏 Believing in technology as a tool to help and serve others

 ## 🛠 Tech Stack